mxiang04/Blog-App/README.md

 # CS 2620 - Chat App

-This repository contains the code for Design Exercise 2: gRPC for Chat App Harvard's CS 2620: Distributed Programming class.
+This repository contains the code for Design Exercise 3: Replication in a Chat App Harvard's CS 2620: Distributed Programming class.
+This builds upon the previous design exercises by adding 2-fault tolerance and persistence.
 The chat app can be loaded with a GUI.
 You can access the design document and engineering notebook [here](https://docs.google.com/document/d/1vJeS7PuXCz1lkp-FrzXvrbb7IFf1vcbZgZWthI5IdKU/edit?usp=sharing).
 The application supports the following features:

 ### Features